msf4-0/DL4JRA/README.md

 https://user-images.githubusercontent.com/72961684/165240897-55f93f8e-70a3-4897-bafd-59929143901b.mp4

 This software is licensed under the [GNU GPLv3 LICENSE](/LICENSE) © [Selangor Human Resource Development Centre](http://www.shrdc.org.my/).
 2021.
 All Rights Reserved.
+Users that want to modify and distribute versions of DL4JRA and do not wish to conform to obligations to share the source code are free to contact SHRDC for alternative licensing options.

 <!-- omit in toc -->
 ## **Basic Installation**